paolodragone/pymzn/README.rst

 to the directory containing the binaries of the libminizinc tools into the PATH environment variable.

+There is also a ``minizinc`` package available through ``apt-get``, but it is an older version and PyMzn has not been tested with it, so we recommend you to compile libminizinc from sources.

 To use MiniZinc one also needs (at least) one compatible CSP solver installed.
-The default one assumed by this library is Gecode 4.4.0, which you can download from this page: http://www.gecode.org/download.html In principle you can use any solver you like, provided it is compatible with MiniZinc.
+The default one assumed by this library is Gecode 4.4.0, which you can download from: http://www.gecode.org/download/gecode-4.4.0.tar.gz In principle you can use any solver you like, provided it is compatible with MiniZinc.
 If you use a solver that is not Gecode, please read carefully the following section *Solvers*.

 After these preliminary steps, you can install PyMzn by either download the source code from the git repository or install it via Pip: